ChainArgos/dashargos-research/basics/upgradeable_proxy.md

 2. [System config](https://etherscan.io/address/0x73a79Fab69143498Ed3712e519A88a918e1f4072#readProxyContract) which governs some parameters of the system
 3. [Block proposer](https://etherscan.io/address/0x642229f238fb9de03374be34b0ed8d9de80752c5) which publishes data from the L2 on the L1.

 How can we tell?
 Again go read the code and it is right there.
-The Block proposer is stores in the oracle.
+The Block proposer is stored in the oracle.
 The Guardian and System config are stored in the portal.
 Etherscan even decodes this stuff for you.
-You do not need to read the code as much as just use etherscan's nice UI.
+You do not need to read the code - you can just use etherscan's nice UI.

 Both Guardian and System config are upgradeable proxies.
-The Proposer is not even a contract -- it is just a plain old address and someone is firing off transactions with a private key from off the chain.
+The Proposer is not even a contract - it is just a plain old address and someone is firing off transactions with a private key from off the chain.

 This is a 100% centralized custodial system.
-Coinbase could wipe all the contracts and take all money if they wanted to (or were forced to).
+Coinbase could wipe all the contracts and take all money if they wanted to or were hacked or made a mistake (or were forced to).

 ## How Big Are The Flows?